TIMOTHY

 witness) about the validity of the telephone survey that collected information

-asked of Maryland residents that pertained to the Hecht Company lawsuit.
+of questions asked of Maryland residents that pertained to the Hecht Company lawsuit.

 SURRES (Survey